lordisma/pyCC/README.md

 >
 > Please refer to our [contributing documenation](docs/CONTRIBUTING.md) to know how can you start helping us

+> [!WARNING]
+> This Library is a Work in progress at the moment, most use cases may not be contempleted or supported yet.
+If you find something feel free to create a bug report.
+>
+> In the same way if you think we are missing something important create a feature request

 ## What it is?

 **Clustlib** is a Python library that provides a unified framework for **constrained clustering algorithms**.